VentGrey/Epitaph/README.md

 - Both `battery.rs` and `time.c` programs are written by me and you can use them under the terms of the GPL-v2.
 - The `getvol.c` program is written by hvod2000.
 This has no license file but it's a public repository, will assume "UNLICENSE" here.

+## Current wallpaper artists credit

+- Erina the cat, Camel, Steven Wilson and King Crimson wallpapers were made by [AreliSuleima](https://github.com/arelisuleima).
+- The Orchid wallpaper is a personal modification I made based on the "Orchid" album from the band *Opeth*

-## Wallpaper artists credit
+## Legacy wallpaper artists credit

+These credits here are to preserve the copyright / attribution to people who contributed to the look and feel of Epitaph in the past.

 - Battery 0% was made by lowelllewolfe, please support her work by giving her a :heart: [here](https://www.instagram.com/lowelllewolfe/)
-- The Orchid wallpaper is a personal modification I made based on the "Orchid" album from the band *Opeth*
-- Erina the cat was made by AreliDrews.
-- All of the other wallpapers can be used freely with proper attribution to original sources (not me, the ones below this notice)
+- Emojis used in the wallpapers are the googlefonts/noto-emoji project.
+Which it's under the Apache License 2.0

-## Other Copyright Notices
+## Music Copyright Notices

+I do not own any of the ideas of the songs referenced here, neither the name, nor the album art.
+This code does not pretend nor seek to harm or violate any copyright laws, not use any of the artists material in harmful ways.

 This software name and pictures don't intend to infringe copyright laws by illegally copying or claiming content that is not mine.
 This is made solely as a tribute to the band(s) I love and listen to, the original idea + artwork concept and registered trademarks are property of the bands mentioned below and their registered trademark holders.